craigcurtin/DataStuff/01_notes_on_vault.md

 this was an OK, YT video for getting a qucik overview, mostly the guy wants to sell his advanced course but I'm not biting - HashiCorp Vault 101 - Certified Vault Associate TeKanAid

-Install Vault for your operating system, for MacOs:
+Install Vault for your operating system, for macOs:
 ```
 $ brew tap hashicorp/tap
 $ brew install hashicorp/tap/vault